-According to Campeau (10).

-†May include "stable" angina in patients who are unusually sedentary. ‡The American College of Cardiology National Database Library defines recent MI as more than 7 days but less than or equal to 1 month (within 30 days).
+^{}According to Campeau (10). †May include "stable" angina in patients who are unusually sedentary. ‡The American College of Cardiology National Database Library defines recent MI as greater than 7 d but less than or equal to 1 month (within 30 d).